This sweet potato and sausage ragù is intensely spicy with just a touch of sweetness for the ultimate Sunday pasta dinner recipe!

 Sauce the pasta:

-- Drain the ragu and add it to the sauce and toss to coat.
-Add a bit of the pasta cooking water to thin out the seasoning.
+- Drain the pasta and add it to the sauce and toss to coat.
+Add a bit of the pasta cooking water to thin out the sauce.
 You may not use it all!
 Turn off the heat once the pasta is glossy and coated with the sauce.

 - Divide the pasta between shallow bowls and garnish with more basil.
 Add a drizzle of chili oil, if you like.
 Enjoy!